Solicitors can register to file civil documents and payments electronically.

 If you are already registered login to your account by entering your ‘Account code’ and ‘Password’ in the area provided CITEC Confirm home page.

-If you are representing yourself and you need to file a document or pay a fee you can do so directly with the Court.
-This can be done by phone, email or in person.
-To learn more visit the self represented ligitants section.
+If you are representing yourself and you need to file a document or pay a fee, you can do so directly with the Court.
+This can be done by phone, email or in person, as appropriate.
+For more information on representing yourself, visit the self-represented ligitants page.

 The following documents can be eFiled free of service charges.